 Most customers are not aware of the numerous glass colors that are available for shelving.
 Read this post for all you need to know about tinted and colored architectural glass.

-Clear float glass is by far the most popular type for shelves but interesting tinted architectural glass options including gray and bronze are available for the adventurous consumer.
+Clear float glass with a pale green tint is by far the most popular type for shelves but interesting colored architectural glasses, including gray and bronze, are available for the adventurous consumer.
 For museum-quality displays, learn about crystal clear, low-iron glass.

 Tints available in 1/4″ Glass

 Why Does “Clear” Glass have Dark Green Edges?

 Clear float glass has a pale blue-green tint owing to a small content (about 0.1%) of ferric oxide.
 The color is hard to see when looking down on a 1/4″ thick sheet of glass but becomes very conspicuous when the “optical path length” is long.
 Looking down the length of a large shelf, the edge will look almost black.

 Choose Low-Iron or Crystal Clear Glass for Extra Clarity

 Low-iron glass sometimes called Crystal Clear or Starfire has only a very pale aquamarine tint when viewed through long edges.
 This due to a very low content (about 0.01%) of ferric oxide.
 The low iron content results in an 8% increase in transmissivity which makes this glass type desirable for aquariums, display cases and shelves where extra clarity is important.

 Some customers prefer the traditional blue-green look of clear float glass – referring to it as “jade crystal”.
 However, knowledgeable and sophisticated consumers will appreciate the beauty of low-iron glass (on right of photo) and its ability to transmit pure white light to illuminate your crystal and artwork.